-At WWDC 2019 in June, Apple announced iPadOS, which is a new operating system specifically for the iPad.
+At its Worldwide Developers Conference (WWDC) in June, Apple announced iPadOS, which is a new operating system created specifically for the iPad.
 The new iPadOS is aimed at offering much of the simplicity and ease of use of iOS, while also making for a more productive and powerful experience.

 iPadOS will be available for consumers in the fall, however, a developer beta is now available and a public beta will be available in July.